joeferraro/MavensMate-Templates/README.md

 MavensMate-Templates
 ====================

-A repository of metadata templates for use in MavensMate projects
+A repository of metadata templates for use in MavensMate projects.